NecroFatality/Week04/posts/banana-bread.md

 Banana Bread Recipe

-Try my favorite Banana Bread for a sweet, rich, quick bread with a wonderfully tender and moist crumb.
+Try this awesome Banana Bread for a sweet, rich, quick bread with a wonderfully tender and moist crumb.
+Don't forget the Honey Butter Glaze on top (✿◠‿◠)

  **Prep Time** 10 minutes